Root polytopes, tropical types, and toric edge ideals: Tropical hyperplanes, root polytopes, and generalized permutohedra

 The combinatorics of tropical types of an arrangement ${\mathcal H} = {\mathcal H}(A)$ reflect the geometry of the tropical complex $\cC(A)$.
 In the following we consider fine types as bipartite graphs, and use $c(G)$ to denote the number of connected components of a graph $G$. \begin{lemma}[\cite{develin2004tropical}, \cite{JoswigLoho:2016}] Suppose $A$ is a $d \times n$ tropical matrix with corresponding arrangement ${\mathcal H}(A)$, and let $\cC(A)$ be the tropical complex.
 Let $\cT$ be the collection of fine types that appear.
 For all $S,T \in \cT$, we have: \begin{enumerate} \item $C_S \cap C_T = C_{S \cup T}$ (where $B_{S\cup T} = B_S \cup B_T$), \item $C_S \subseteq C_T \ \Longleftrightarrow \ B_S \supseteq B_T$, \item $\dim(C_T) = c(B_T) - 1$. \end{enumerate} \end{lemma} \begin{proof} See Remark 28 and Corollary 38 of~\cite{JoswigLoho:2016}. \end{proof}

 Tropical hyperplanes arrangements enjoy a natural notion of duality that we will need in our work.
 Explicitly, an arrangement $\cH(A)$ of $n$ hyperplanes in $\troptorus{d}$ is ``dual'' to $\cH(A^T)$, the arrangement of $d$ hyperplanes in $\troptorus{n}$ obtained by taking the transpose of the tropical matrix.
-Moreover, despite being in different ambient spaces, these arrangements have isomorphic bounded complexes.
+Moreover, despite being in different ambient spaces, these arrangements have isomorphic bounded complexes; this follows from \cite{fink2015stiefel}*{Proposition 6.2}.

-\begin{prop}\cite{fink2015stiefel} Let $A$ be a $d \times n$ tropical matrix.
-There exists a piecewise linear bijection between the bounded complexes $\cB(A)$ and $\cB(A^T)$ that induces an isomorphism between their face posets. \end{prop} \begin{proof} \cite[Proposition 6.2]{fink2015stiefel} establishes the result for the tropical cones generated by $A$ and $A^T$.
-As the bounded complex is a subcomplex of the tropical cone, this bijection holds for the bounded complex as well. \end{proof} \begin{example} Consider the tropical matrix
+\begin{prop} Let $A$ be a $d \times n$ tropical matrix.
+There exists a piecewise linear bijection between the bounded complexes $\cB(A)$ and $\cB(A^T)$ that induces an isomorphism between their face posets. \end{prop} \begin{example} Consider the tropical matrix

 The tropical hyperplane arrangements $\cH(A) \subseteq \troptorus{3}$ and $\cH(A^T)\subseteq \troptorus{2}$ are given in Figure~\ref{fig: bounded+duality}.
 In particular, both bounded complexes consist of two edges and three vertices. \end{example}